ialmoqren/confirm-location/README.md

 # Delivery location

-I made this project to try using public APIs, it's a website where customers can confirm their locations to a delivery company using one on of three methods:
+I made this project to try using public APIs, it's a website where customers can pick their locations to a delivery company using one on of three methods:

 #### Google Maps
 The user will pin their location in the map, and the latitude and longitude will be saved in the database.